Registration and Qualification FAQ

 On This Page

-1. What examination is required to trade certificates of deposit?
+1. What exam is required to trade certificates of deposit (CDs)?

 An individual associated with a broker-dealer must register with FINRA and possess either a Series 7 or a Series 62 registration to effect transactions in CDs that are structured as securities.
 In general, an ordinary CD issued by a regulated financial institution and insured by the Federal Deposit Insurance Corporation (FDIC) is not considered to be a security.
 However, the marketing and distribution of a CD may create a security under the federal securities laws, which, as noted above, would require an individual associated with a broker-dealer to possess either the Series 7 or Series 62 license to effect transactions in such products.

-2. If I pass a FINRA examination, do I still have to take the Series 63?
+2. If I pass a FINRA exam, do I still have to take the Series 63?

 Most states require the Uniform Securities Agent State Law Examination (Series 63) of individuals who will transact a securities business.
 This qualification requirement adds onto FINRA's requirements.